miklevin/MikeLev.in/_posts/2025-04-02-nixos-appimage.md

 > And here's Gemini's opinion after having seen the rewrite incorporated that it
 > itself produced.
 It seems like it does like it better now, but doesn't let me
-> off the hook for my verbosity and rambling, haha!
+> off the hook for my verbosity and rambling, ahaha!

 Okay, here's the analysis of the *entire* article content provided (the cleaned-up version followed by the original "sausage factory").